-Although in 2014-15 this is something which is developing in its significance for schools, it is not something new at The Oaks Primary School.
-British values are promoted in much of what we do, during school assemblies, Religious Education, Philosophy and Personal, Social and Health Education (PSHE) sessions.
-The values are also integral to our vision and values at The Oaks.
+British values are promoted in much of what we do at The Oaks; during school assemblies, Religious Education and Philosophy and Personal, Social and Health Education (PSHE) sessions.
+The values are integral to the children’s experience at the school.

 Below are just a few examples of how we promote British values.
 The first section is a general overview; the others are specific expectations set out by Ofsted.

 As a school, we value and celebrate the diverse heritages of everybody at The Oaks.
 Alongside this, we value and celebrate being part of Britain.
-In general terms, this means that we celebrate traditions and customs in the course of the year; for example, Harvest Festival during the autumn term and trips to the pantomime in the New Year.
-We also value and celebrate national events, a recent example being the 100th anniversary of the start of World War One.
+In general terms, this means that we celebrate traditions and customs in the course of the year; for example, Harvest Festival during the autumn term and remembering the fallen on 11th November.
+We also value and celebrate national events, a recent example being the General Election of 2017.

 Further, children learn about being part of Britain from different perspectives.
 Two specific examples of when we teach about being part of Britain are:

-Geographically: Our rivers, coasts and seaside holiday topics ensure that children have a better understanding of what Britain is, learning more about:
+Geographically: Our ‘What Makes Britain Great?’ topic ensures that children have a better understanding of what Britain is, learning more about:

-Historically: Key moments in British history are studied in the topics ‘London’s Burning’ and ‘Britain under attack’ and significant historical figures in the ‘VIP’ topic.
+Historically: key moments in British history are studied in the topics ‘London’s Burning’ and ‘Britain under attack’.

 Children, parents and staff have many opportunities for their voices to be heard at The Oaks Primary School.
 Democracy is central to how we operate.